For showtimes, click here.

 In 1943, Nina Foch made her film debut in The Return of the Vampire.
 In the horror picture, Foch finds herself in the crossfire of a vampire and his werewolf assistant, played by Matt Willis.

-One year later, Foch got to reverse roles – going from a human to a werewolf.
+One year later, Foch got to reverse roles – playing a werewolf instead of a human.

 The film didn’t actually use a wolf though.
-Instead, it chose to work with a German shepherd.
+Instead, the production crew chose to work with a German shepherd.

 “The trouble with animals that work in films is they tend to smell.
 No matter how you try it, they’re still in a nervous state.”